 Vietnamese food is famous the world over, but often not talked about is the skills to replicate western dishes.
 Every major tourist city will have Pizza and Hamburger joints, often run by passionate foreigners.
 Underpriced and usually delicious.
 If your first stop is Saigon, do your research and search out the best street food in Ho Chi Minh.

-The adventurous foody can find all kinds of creepy crawlies like snails and duck fetus if that’s your idea of entertainment.
+The adventurous foody can find all kinds of creepy crawlies like snails and duck fetuses if that’s your idea of entertainment.
 Or universal tastes like Vietnam’s incredible coffee scene.
-You can also push the boundaries with off-limits food like dog.
+You can also push the boundaries with off-limits food like dogs.
 Local ethnic groups and villages often specialize in some sort of delicacy.
 To try these local dishes just search around for where the locals are eating, and you’ll find it.
 This is also an excellent way to get involved in the local spirit, just walk into the restaurant looking confused.
 This confused look is a sure way to get some attention and provide entertainment for everyone.

-Locals love a party, and a confused looking foreigner is a great excuse to crack open more beers.
-The Vietnamese are open, friendly and quite hospitable and they’ll quickly see you as a respected person of interest, and not an intruder.
+Locals love a party, and a confused-looking foreigner is a great excuse to crack open more beers.
+The Vietnamese are open, friendly, and quite hospitable and they’ll quickly see you as a respected person of interest, and not an intruder.
 Just remember that it is rude to drink alone and you must be able to handle your alcohol!